xinjuezou-whi/whi_ur_robot_driver_bridge/README.md

 # whi_ur_robot_driver_bridge
-Launch ur_robot_driver while calling services to initialize the arm under remote control mode automatically, and advertise the service for IO manipulation.
+Launch ur_robot_driver while calling the dashboard services to initialize the arm under remote control mode automatically, and advertise the service for IO manipulation.
 This bridge aims at a composite robotics integrated application

 Features:
- - Automatically power on the controller
+ - Automatically activate the ur controller
- - Protective stop state recovery
+ - Protective stop state monitoring and recovery
  - Digital output service

 ## Dependency